harperjiang/enc-selector/README.md

 ## Data Driven Encoding Prediction

-In this project, we target at building a encoding selector that is able to "predict" the best encoding scheme by only looking at a limited section of the entire dataset(e.g., the first 1% of the records).
+In this project, we target at building a encoding selector that is able to "predict" the best encoding scheme by looking at only a limited section of the entire dataset, e.g., the first 1% of the records.
 To do this, we plan to use the collected data columns and the "ground truth" best encoding scheme to train a neural network for this purpose.

+Choosing core features that truly represents the relationship between data and label is crucial to the success of neural network training task.
+The features we choose including statistical information such as mean and variance of data length, entropy.
+We also use NLP technique to learn from column names.
+Finally, we also try to use LSTM RNN network to learn patterns from the sampled column.